maudtst/Spinup-NEMO/README.md

 ### 4 - Restart file update
 **The restart files contains all physical and dynamical features of the simulation**

 There is a total of 340 restart file per year.
 Each file contains a slice of x and y dimensions.
-58 data variables which 15 are updates using the predictions
+Each files contains 58 data variables which 15 are updates using the predictions

-***Now and before (n/b) (total of 10 features): our now et before on met les même états : Le restart n'a besoin que d'une image - flou euler forward (t->t+1) diff simu en cours plusieurs pas de temps***
+difference of now (n) and before (b): les même états : Le restart n'a besoin que d'une image - flou euler forward (t->t+1) diff simu en cours plusieurs pas de temps***

 - ssh(n/b) :  sea surface height       => last prediction of zos
 - s(n/b)   :  sea salinity             => last prediction of so